lnqhoa/INFO-201-Final-Project/README.md

 * 1.4 How Will It be Addressed? **We decided to break the data down by looking at how socio-economic factors play into the variation of quality of food consumed.
 Our project will examine how big of a player location and lack of transportation are.
 In most food deserts, fast-food restaurants outnumber grocery stores by a wide margin.
 This could explain why health related issues are abnormally high in these communities.
 Another culprit is race.
 A person's racial background may shine light on this matter.
 Lastly, we will look into income/affordability and what part it plays in the quality of food consumed by residents living in food deserts.**

 #### 2.0 Research Questions:
-* Question 1: What is the food and nutrient availability for consumption in Washington State, compared to the rest of the nation?
+* Question 1: In what ways does distance have an impact on food accessibility?
-* Question 2: How do socio-economic factors (location, income, race, ethnicity, etc.) contribute to food accessibility?
+* Question 2: How does a lack of vehicle access contribute to food inaccessibility?
+* Question 3: To what extent does income and location have an effect on access to fresh and nutritious food?

 #### 3.0 Possible Data Sets:
 * Data Set #1: Fruit and Vegetable Availability (Per Capita)